-Born and raised in Hawaii, Dr. Ralston attended a variety of public and private schools, before graduating from Punahou School, then later from University of California at Santa Barbara with a Bachelor of Science in psychology.
-Prior to earning a doctorate in Clinical Psychology from Argosy University – Hawaii in 2005, he gained extensive specialty training in the assessment and treatment of posttraumatic stress disorder (PTSD).
+Dr. Ralston attended a variety of public and private schools on Oʻahu and Kauaʻi through high school.
+He later earned a Bachelor of Science in psychology from the University of California at Santa Barbara.
+Prior to earning a doctorate in Clinical Psychology from Argosy University – Hawaiʻi, he gained extensive specialty training in the assessment and treatment of posttraumatic stress disorder (PTSD), with a strong emphasis on treating Hawaiʻiʻs diversity of formerly battered women.
 He subsequently completed a pre-doctoral internship at the Department of Veterans Affairs Puget Sound in Washington where he treated veterans struggling with a variety of mental, emotional, and behavioral difficulties.

-Dr. Ralston was selected for a post-doctoral fellowship at the Department of Veterans Affairs National Center for PTSD where he completed advanced training and gained specialty expertise in the assessment and treatment of PTSD.
+Dr. Ralston was selected for a post-doctoral fellowship at the Department of Veterans Affairs National Center for PTSD, Pacific Islands Division, where he completed advanced training and gained specialty expertise in the assessment and treatment of PTSD in diverse populations.
 His graduate school, pre-doctoral internship, and post-doctoral fellowship were all American Psychological Association (APA) accredited programs.

 In 2006, Dr. Ralston was invited to be a member on a national team of Subject-Matter Experts developing content based on best practice for afterdeployment.org, a Federal website providing psychoeducation, initial assessment, and pre-clinical psychological care to active duty service members, veterans, and their families.

-Dr. Ralston is a clinical psychologist licensed in Hawaii where he maintains a lively independent practice in Kaimuki, Honolulu.
+Dr. Ralston is a clinical psychologist licensed in Hawaiʻi where he maintains a lively telehealth practice, in addition to his in-person practice in Kaimukī, Honolulu.